Unconscious

 Dig deeper with Sebastian →

 a content of consciousness disappears and cannot be reproduced.
-The best we can say of it is: the thought (or whatever it was) has become unconscious, or is cut off from consciousness, so that it cannot even be remembered.
+The best we can say of it is: the thought (or whatever it was) has become unconscious, or is cut off from consciousness.

 Jung, C.G., The Undiscovered Self: With Symbols and the Interpretation of Dreams, 1957thesis